Why Traders Are Leaving Thinkorswim in 2026

 TC2000 is built around its EasyScan screener — a condition-based stock scanner that lets you build multi-criteria scans with a visual interface rather than code.
 For thinkorswim users who relied heavily on the Stock Hacker scanner for finding setups, TC2000's screening workflow is more intuitive and arguably more powerful for visual scan building.
 The charting covers 70+ indicators with integrated options trading on the higher tiers.

 TC2000's weakness is that it is purely a screening and charting tool — no AI features, no automated pattern recognition, no fundamentals panel, and no backtesting engine.
 The Silver plan at $14.99/mo covers basic charting and screening.
 The Gold plan at $29.99/month adds real-time data and more scan criteria.
 Platinum at $89.98/month adds options trading.
 For traders whose primary thinkorswim use case was stock scanning, TC2000 is a solid targeted replacement.
-For broader analysis, pair it with ChartingLens for the AI and fundamentals layer.

 4. StocksToTrade (STT) — Best Day-Trader Scanner-First Platform